-You’re probably an introvert—but you’re an outgoing one.
+You’re probably an introvert — but you’re an outgoing one.
 Introversion and extroversion are not black and white.
-Think of introversion and extroversion being on a spectrum.
-Some people fall closer to the introverted end, while others are near the middle.
-As an outgoing introvert, your personality is more middle-of-the-road.
+Think of these personality traits as being on a spectrum.
+Some people fall closer to the extreme ends, making them either very introverted or very extroverted.
+Others are closer to the middle, which gives them qualities of both introversion and extroversion.
+If you’re an outgoing introvert, you’re an introvert at heart, but sometimes you act extroverted because your personality is more middle-of-the-road.

 Are you an outgoing introvert?
 Here are 10 signs you might be:

 2. You find people to be both intriguing and exhausting.
 People watching?
 Yes.
 Meeting new people and hearing their life stories?
 Fascinating.
-Spending every weeknight hanging out with a different group of friends?
-Not a chance—as much as you enjoy people, you can only endure so much socializing before you need downtime.
+Spending every weeknight hanging out with friends?
+Not a chance.
+As much as you enjoy people, you can only endure so much socializing before you need downtime.
 After a busy weekend or a long day at work, you feel the need to disappear and recharge by being alone or with just one other person (a best friend, a trusted roommate or your significant other).

-3. Certain people and interactions drain you while others actually recharge you.
+3. Certain people and interactions drain you while others recharge you.
 You have a few friends who you could hang out with for practically forever.
-It seems like you never run out of things to talk about and being with them is just easy.
+It seems like you never run out of things to talk about.
+Being with them is easy.
 You actually feel better after spending time with them, not drained.
 Other people eventually tire or bore you and you need to get away.
 Being alone is better than settling for second-rate company.

 4. You can be charming but also deeply introspective and reflective.
 You make small talk when it’s expected of you because you know it can lead to deeper, more authentic conversation.
 People feel comfortable around you, and you easily get others talking and opening up about themselves.
 When you’re out on a Saturday night, you make sure your friends have a good time.
 However, most people don’t realize how “in your head” you really are.
 Although you appear easy-going and chatty, inside, your mind is always going.

 5. When you feel rested and recharged, you reach out to others.
-Often you’re the one who gets all your friends together on the weekend.
+You are often the one who gets all your friends together on the weekend.
 Or maybe you organize the weekly after-work happy hour or throw parties at your house.
 Playing the host allows you to socialize on your own terms.
-You get to set the parameters, like what time the event starts, where it will happen and who is invited.
-But when you’re feeling drained, like a true introvert, you go silent and hibernate at home.
+You get to set the parameters, like what time the event starts, where it will happen, and who is invited.
+But when you feel drained, like a true introvert, you go silent and hibernate at home.
 This is when the Netflix + pajamas thing makes sense.

 6. You need time to warm up in social situations.
 But once you feel comfortable with someone, you have no trouble chatting.
 Likewise, you won’t spill your entire life story to someone within the first half hour of meeting them, but you will reveal personal details when trust is built up.
-The more someone gets to know you, the more your quirky personality (and your cherished inner world—the part of you that feels most authentic) comes out.
+The more someone gets to know you, the more your quirky personality (and your inner world, which is the part of you that feels most authentic) comes out.

 7. It actually takes less energy to say what’s on your mind than to make small talk.
 Introverts like talking about ideas or connecting authentically.
 Fake small talk bores you and drains your life force.

 8. You’re selectively social.
-It’s hard to find people you click with, so you only have a few close friends.
+It’s hard to find people who you click with, so you have only a few close friends.
 But you’re okay with that.
 You’d rather make your limited “people” energy count by investing it into relationships that are truly fulfilling.

 9. You have no interest in trying to prove yourself in a crowd of strangers.
 “Working the room” isn’t your thing.
 Nor do you feel the need to draw a lot of attention to yourself.
 You’re content hanging out at the edges of the party, talking to just one or two people.

 10. You’re often confused for an extrovert.
 Your friends and family don’t buy that you’re an introvert because you’re just so social.
-In fact, it may have taken a while for you to realize you’re an introvert because you play the extrovert so well.
-Now you find yourself constantly having to explain your introversion and how you get your energy, but people still don’t get it.
+In fact, it may have taken a while for you to realize that you’re an introvert because you play the extrovert so well.
+Now you find yourself constantly having to explain your introversion and how you get your energy.
+But people still don’t get it.

 Keep in mind there’s no wrong way to do introversion.
-It’s all about understanding your needs and honoring your own style—even if that means being the life of the party one night then binge watching Netflix alone the next night.
+It’s all about understanding your needs and honoring your own style — even when that means being the life of the party one night then binge watching Netflix alone the next night.